Alastair Cranston

 MDA

 Full Time Intermediate M.T.S.
-(Member of Technical Staff) for CHORUS SCS
+(Member of Technical Staff) - Systems for CHORUS Satellite Operations

-Developed many of the core components of the Spacecraft Control system from scratch in a new language.
+Developed many of the core components of the Spacecraft Control system from scratch.

 Developed procedures and practices for deployment of core software and data archiving.

-Assisted in translation efforts from older legacy scripts in STOL to TCL for AIT, Ops, and utility purposes.
+Assisted in translation efforts from older legacy scripts in STOL to TCL for AIT, IVT, Operational, and utility purposes.

 Assisted other teams and Systems Engineers in understanding limitations and capabilities of core pieces of software to ensure smooth planning and interface design.